kamtoeddy/ivo/README.md

 ## ErrorSanitizer

 ivo only assigns one validation error for each input field at a time, and the final validation payload gets returned from unsuccessful create or update operations on domain entities.
-If the final validation payload or field errors need to be customized, it can be done via the `ErrorSanitizer` interface/trait.
+If the final validation payload or field errors need to be customized, it can be done via the `IvoErrorSanitizer` interface/trait.
 More on this can be found in the documentations for each language.